-The compounds that we excrete in urine are a complex mixture of acid and alkaline salts that represent the end product of various aspects of our metabolism.
-Typical diets commonly produce acid urine.
-This is increasingly seen as a general health risk, with a specific risk for gout sufferers, as we will soon see.
+The compounds that we excrete in urine are a complex mixture of acid and alkaline salts.
+So that mix is the end product of various aspects of our metabolism.
+But typical Western diets commonly produce acid urine.
+Now, this is increasingly seen as a general health risk.
+With a specific risk for gout sufferers, as we will soon see.
 But it is wrong to dismiss all acid foods as bad, and all alkaline foods as good.

-In fact, we need to balance acid and alkaline producing foods to ensure we get a sufficient range of nutrients, with the overall balance being alkaline.
+Because we need to balance acidizing and alkalizing foods.
+Which ensures we get a sufficient range of nutrients.
+With the overall balance being alkaline.

 Myth 3: Alkaline Foods Neutralize Uric Acid

-Uric acid is a very weak acid, and causes no discomfort as a liquid component of blood.
+Uric acid is a very weak acid and causes no discomfort as a liquid component of blood.
 However, as it’s concentration increases, it will form crystals.
-These crystals are attacked by the immune system, in a similar way to the attack on viruses and other foreign matter that enters our bodies.
+Then crystals are attacked by the immune system.
+Similar to how we attack viruses and other foreign matter that enters our bodies.